Skip to main content

 2. Exercise.
 Get regular physical activity by walking with a friend, walking your dog, or taking a dance class.11

 3. Sleep.
 Try going to bed at the same time each evening.
 Limit activities that keep you awake like watching TV and consuming drinks or food with alcohol or caffeine.
-Also talk to a doctor if you struggle with sleep apnea—a disorder that disrupts your breathing during sleep.12
+Also talk to a doctor if you have sleep apnea—a disorder that disrupts your breathing during sleep12 (You might benefit from using a CPAP machine).

 4. Alcohol use.
 Cut back on drinking alcohol.
 Research shows heavy drinking could result in brain changes that could even lead to developing dementia before age 65, known as early onset dementia.10